 Teary-eyed Neymar embraces Messi after Copa America final defeat

-Neymar found Lionel Messi moments after Brazil's 1-0 defeat in the Copa America final on Saturday night and gave the Argentina forward a hug as he congratulated his long-time friend.
+Neymar found Lionel Messi moments after Brazil's 1-0 defeat in the Copa America final on Saturday night and gave the Argentina forward a congratulatory hug.

 Neymar had struggled with physical challenges from defenders during the match as Messi earned his first senior international tournament triumph.